 - A shrinking in the overall size of the brain, including both gray and white matter

 - An adverse effect on the emotional centers of the brain may lead to depression, irritability, and isolation

 - Difficulty thinking, switching tasks, and setting priorities

 Does it get better?

 Given all that our brain does for us, research like this is scary to read.
 There is hope, however, in the fact that many scientists believe that at least some of what was lost can be restored.
 Health organizations such as the Mayo Clinic or the National Institutes of Health hold opinions that vary on the subject, but all maintain that damage reversal is attainable.

-Factors that may influence the amount of damage reversed seem to include duration and severity of the eating disorder.
+Factors that may influence the amount of damage reversed seem to include the duration and severity of the eating disorder.
 A patient who suffers from anorexia or bulimia for many years will have accrued more damage to his/her brain than someone who finds treatment and recovery early on in their illness.

-The type of eating disorder, however, does not influence levels of neuro-disruption or amount of damage reversal possible.
+The type of eating disorder, however, does not influence levels of neuro-disruption or the amount of damage reversal possible.